re4ldev/arch-laptop/README.md

 6. Graphical environment.
 7. Should be a minimal install, include only essential packages required for each functionality.
 8. Apply the latest software versions as soon as they are released (to make sure the latest security best practives are applied).
+9. Allow booting from both, UEFI and BIOS modes (in case the disk needs to be attached to a different laptop which supports different boot mode).

 # II.
 Assumptions #